 We know today, especially when so many are uninsured or underinsured, it is important for you to have healthcare pricing information.
 We are committed to making this information available so you can better anticipate and understand financial responsibilities to make informed healthcare decisions.

-If you have insurance, you can either obtain an estimate online using our Patient Payment Estimator online tool, which will ask you for a few pieces of important information regarding your health coverage plan, and the services you are considering, in order to produce an estimate just for you.
-If you prefer to speak with someone interactively in order to obtain an estimate, or if you are uninsured, please call us at (888) 824-7655 to speak with one of our specialists who will be happy to assist.
+You can obtain an estimate online using our Patient Payment Estimator online tool, which will ask you for a few pieces of important information, such as if you have health insurance and the services you are considering, in order to produce an estimate just for you.
+If you prefer to speak with someone to obtain an estimate, please call us at (888) 824-7655 to speak with one of our specialists who will be happy to assist.

 Independent laboratory and radiology services will also bill you separately for reading and interpreting EKGs, X-rays, EEGs and lab work.